run-z/project-config/doc/build-z.md

 [Rollup configuration file][] (`rollup.config.js`) can also be used.
 It is used by Rollup when invoking `rollup -c`.

 Options added to configuration file passed to Rollup instead of automatically generated ones.
-To use automatically generated options and extend them, the `rollup.config.js` may like this:
+To use automatically generated options and extend them, the `rollup.config.js` may look like this:

 ```javascript
 import { configureRollup } from '@run-z/project-config`;